 357 Marlborough was not listed in the 1881 Blue Book.

 By the 1881-1882 winter season, it was the home of musician and composer George Laurie Osgood and his wife, Jeannette Cabot (Farley) Osgood.
 They had lived in Cambridge in 1880.
-They continued to live at 357 Marlborough during the 1885-1886 season, but moved thereafter and were living in Cambridge again by 1888.
+They continued to live at 357 Marlborough during the 1885-1886 season, but moved back to Cambridge in the fall of 1886.

 By the 1886-1887 winter season, 357 Marlborough was the home of Benjamin H. Fabens and his wife, Rebecca S. (Chamberlain) Fabens.
 They previously had lived at 242 Newbury.